VanessaMancia/Azure-Active-Directory-/README.md

 ---

-### This will allow our windows 10 clients to get an IP address that will let them get on the internet and browse the internet although they're on this private internal network.
+### DHCP allows our windows 10 clients to get an IP address automatically which will let them get on the internet and browse the internet although they're on this private internal network.
+---

+#### Go to the domain controller and click on "add roles," go to the server roles tab and click "DHCP Server" > "add features" > next > Install

+#### Go to tools > DHCP > right click IPv4 > new scope > next

 <img width="595" alt="image" src="https://github.com/VanessaMancia/Azure-Active-Directory-/assets/112146207/7c840ba7-f615-4dc5-839b-a6754460656f">

+---